 In 1981, the Pacific Mini Games (formerly known as South Pacific Mini Games) was inaugurated, created to allow the smaller nations to compete against one another.
 It is also a multi-sport event but smaller than the main Pacific Games.
 It is also held every four years in the intervening years between the main games.

 - In 2007, the football tournament at the Pacific Games formed part of the qualification to the FIFA World Cup.
 It was open for teams associated to the Oceania Football Confederation only, like teams from Federated States of Micronesia or Tuvalu.

 - At the 2019 Pacific games, Australia took part for the second time.
-Among the athletes at this year's Games was Samoa's 74-year-old Prime Minister, Tuilaepa Sailele.
+Among the athletes at that year's Games was Samoa's 74-year-old Prime Minister, Tuilaepa Sailele.